gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/README.md

 #UTILITIES
 There is the possibility of driving the fourth LED on the GMX-LR1 board.
 1 turns if on, 0 turns it off.<br/>
-And as always there is reset function that reboots the module.
+And as always there is reset function that reboots the module, remember after a reboot you need to rispecify the

 ```c
 byte gmxLR_Led(byte led_state);